Prasath2001/Party-Symbol-Classifier/README.md

 ## Contact

-If you face any issues with the repository or have any questions for us, drop a mail at prasath.murugesan2001@gmail.com or shamtcs@gmail.com.
+If you face any issues with the repository or have any questions for us, drop us mail at prasath.murugesan2001@gmail.com or shamtcs@gmail.com.